 In Russia opportunities have been identified for collaboration.
-Although fission nuclear thermal propulsion and fission nuclear electric propulsion are identified by NASA as critical technologies, there is no current US nuclear fission powered project.
-The US remains active in working with Europe to help establish a European regulatory safety framework for nuclear power in space.
+Although fission nuclear thermal propulsion and fission nuclear electric propulsion are identified by NASA as critical technologies, there is no current US nuclear

 European capabilities will have to be developed in terms of technical advances, infrastructure and practical experience.
 Technical advances are initially mainly in the field of materials research and, in due course, in a prototype research reactor.
 Practical experience is essential for success in such a programme.
-The principles of securing public awareness and public acceptance for a European space fission nuclear power programme are well understood.
+The principles of securing public awareness and public acceptance for a European space fission nuclear power programme are well understood

-An iterative process is required to start a sustainable space fission nuclear power programme.
+As highlighted in the roadmap presented in Fig. 4, an iterative process is required to start a sustainable space fission nuclear power programme.
 Justifiable missions must be selected to determine the required performance of the nuclear generator.
 A workshop to initiate the process would allow initial mission and research assessments to enable definition of research projects for the EC Horizon 2020 programme and mission analysis through ESA.
 The outcomes can then be used to define the feasibility and project definition for a sustainable programme line.